 After 12 months, rework the tolerances based on the last 12 months of demonstrated performance.
 If you improve the process, you should be able to tighten the tolerance but until then, you need to plan for the demonstrated variability.

 This will give you a good starting point for measuring if your S&OP process is working.
-Give it a try and feel free to contact me if you have any questions at email@example.com.
+Give it a try and contact us, if you have any questions.

 This article was originally published April 22, 2016 in the DBMExecutive Newsletter.